Morriar/nit/lib/popcorn/README.docdown.md

 **Why endure plain corn when you can pop it?!**

-Popcorn is a minimal yet powerful nit web application framework that provides cool features for lazy developpers.
+[[popcorn | text: Popcorn]] is a minimal yet powerful nit web application framework that provides cool features for lazy developpers.

 Popcorn is built over nitcorn to provide a clean and user friendly interface